MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/library/service-endpoints.md

 <a name="sep-azure-rm-conditions"></a>
-When you start to create the endpoint, the code interrogates Azure for subscriptions that are valid for the credentials you are currently signed into Team Services or TFS with.
+When you start to create the endpoint, the code interrogates Azure for subscriptions that are valid for the credentials you are currently signed into VSTS or TFS with.
 This applies to both Microsoft accounts and School or Work accounts.
 It displays a list of these for you to select the one you want to use.

-If no subscriptions are shown, or subscriptions other than the one you want to use, you must sign out of Team Services or TFS and sign in again using the appropriate account credentials.
+If no subscriptions are shown, or subscriptions other than the one you want to use, you must sign out of VSTS or TFS and sign in again using the appropriate account credentials.
 See also [Troubleshoot Azure Resource Manager service endpoints](../../actions/azure-rm-endpoint.md).